Did you know that most influencer marketing campaigns rely on third-party tracking in determining ROI?

-The TVPage framework integrates natively into your own e-commerce platform, creating a seamless user experience.
-Instead of campaigns pushing data in via third-party platforms and relying on cookie tracking for user info, campaigns are created natively in the TVPage environment, then pushed out to social platforms.
+The Creatable framework integrates natively into your own e-commerce platform, creating a seamless user experience.
+Instead of campaigns pushing data in via third-party platforms and relying on cookie tracking for user info, campaigns are created natively in the Creatable environment, then pushed out to social platforms.
 Users arrive at an influencer’s custom landing pace within your website, which means all sales and data are tracking via first party.

 Not only does this offer you higher conversion rates due to fewer hoops for the consumer to jump through, but it also gives you stronger metrics to determine ROI of your influencer marketing efforts.

-TVPage is the preeminent platform for connecting influencers and brands.
+Creatable is the preeminent platform for connecting influencers and brands.
 Influencer marketing is not just the future… it’s the now.
 And brands need to be armed with as much data and ownership rights as possible in order to thrive in the coming days.
 Teams need measurable proof their influencer marketing is working.
 If you want to save time, market online more effectively, and boost your revenue, schedule a demo with us here.
 We’ll show you exactly how this will work for your company.